joakim/doomsday-device/README.md

 They're unfortunately sold out and very hard to find.
 They were made by [Taro Shooten](http://www.zariganiworks.co.jp/taroshooten/catalog/index.html), two Japanese guys who make handmade toys.
 I got hold of mine from the Japanese Amazon, but it was the last one they had, and I haven't seen it anywhere else.
 Maybe try Ebay?

-The publisher of the thing is Cube Works.
-They have more information and a slick video of the device on [their website](http://www.cube-works.co.jp/works/index_sub_e.html?/works/works_menu_e.html), select Taro Shooten and scroll down.
+The publisher of the thing is [Cube Works](http://www.cube-works.co.jp/).
+They have more information and a slick video of the device on [this page](http://www.cube-works.co.jp/works/index_sub_e.html?/works/works_menu_e.html) (select Taro Shooten and scroll down).

 ## License